darkawesome/blog/content/blog/Voronoi.md

   - Networking
 tags:
   - Ubuntu
-draft: true
+draft: false
 ---

-The following is work from my undergrad apart of a geology class in 2023 using Voronoi polygons and other tools to look at air quality in California.
+The following is work from my undergrad geology class in 2023.
+Which used Voronoi polygons and other tools to look at air quality in California.
+Although this work doesn't reflect my current knowledge well it is a great example of some of the work I have done in the class.
+This also works for me as a repository of information to look back at if similar work were to be done in the future.
 <!--more-->

 ## Lab 4: Using Voronoi Polygons for Air Quality Monitoring Network Design